tylerthomasallen/docs/src/pages/integrations/appsflyer.md

 In your AppsFlyer dashboard, grab your app identifier information.

-For iOS, this will be the ID of your iOS AP, without the `id` portion.
+For iOS, this will be the iTunes ID of your iOS app, without the `id` portion.
 If you have `id123`, simply put `123` into the Branch data integration card.

 For Android, this will be your package name registered on AppsFlyer.
 If your package is registered as `io.branch.test`, then simply put `io.branch.test` in the Android section of the AppsFlyer Data Integration card.